nomad-coe/nomad/docs/parser.md

         run.program_name = 'EXAMPLE'
 ```

-A parser is a simple program with a single class in it.
+A parser is a simple program with a single class.
 The base class `MatchingParser`
 provides the necessary interface to NOMAD.
 We provide some basic information
 about our parser in the constructor.
 The *main* function `run` simply takes a filepath
-and empty archive as input.
+and an empty archive as input.
 Now its up to you, to open the given file and populate the
 given archive accordingly.
-In the plain *hello world*, we simple create a log entry and
+In the plain *hello world*, we simple create a log entry,
-populate the archive with a *root section* `Run` and set the program name to `EXAMPLE`.
+populate the archive with a *root section* `Run`, and set the program name to `EXAMPLE`.

 You can run the parser with the included `__main__.py`.
 It takes a file as argument and
 you can run it like this: